List

 methods and operations.
 See docs.python: list methods for documentation.
 As mentioned earlier, you can use dir(list)

-to view the available methods of an object.
+to view the available methods.

 Use the append()